linea-it/docs/docs/en/sci-platforms/pz_server.md

 ### Introduction

 Inspired by the DES Science Portal ([Gschwend et al., 2018](https://www.sciencedirect.com/science/article/abs/pii/S2213133718300891?via%3Dihub){:target="_blank"}; [Fausti Neto et al., 2018](https://www.sciencedirect.com/science/article/abs/pii/S2213133717300975){:target="_blank"}), the [Photo-z Server](https://pzserver.linea.org.br/) is an online service complementary to the Rubin Science Platform (RSP) to host and produce photo-z-related lightweight data products and to offer data management tools that allow sharing data products among RSP users, attach and share relevant metadata, and assist in provenance tracking.

-The service is hosted at the Brazilian Independent Data Access Center (IDAC) and is open to the whole LSST Community without geographic constraints.
+The service is hosted at the Brazilian Independent Data Access Center ([IDAC](https://scienceplatform.linea.org.br/idac)) and is open to the whole LSST Community without geographic constraints.
 It is designed to be as broad and generic as possible to be helpful for all LSST Science Collaborations working with photo-z data products.
 As required by the LSST in-kind program, the source code will be publicly available on [GitHub](https://github.com/linea-it/pzserver_app){:target="_blank"}.

-The Photo-z Server was designed to help RSP users participate in the Photo-z (PZ) Validation Cooperative.
-This DM team initiative will occur during the LSST commissioning phase (see technical note [dmtn-049](https://dmtn-049.lsst.io/) for details).
-The PZ Coordination Group will receive "admin" user credentials with special permissions to add data products tagged as "official data products".
+The Photo-z Server was conceived to support RSP users participating in the Photo-z (PZ) Validation Cooperative, an initiative led by the Data Management (DM) team during the LSST commissioning phase (see technical note [DMTN-049](https://dmtn-049.lsst.io/) for details).
+Members of the PZ Coordination Group will be granted administrative credentials with special permissions to upload data products marked as _official data products_.
+These will include standardized training and validation sets used for algorithm performance comparisons, as well as a means to collect results from multiple users.

-During the PZ Validation Cooperative, the PZ Coordination Group can use the Photo-z Server to host and distribute standardized training and validation sets for algorithm performance comparison experiments and to collect the results from different users.
-Nonetheless, the Photo-z Server will continue serving the LSST Community in subsequent years.
-Beyond the PZ Validation Cooperative, RSP users can use the Photo-z Server to easily keep track of and share lightweight files containing various test results.
+Beyond the PZ Validation Cooperative, the Photo-z Server will remain a resource for the LSST Community in the years to follow.
+RSP users can continue using it to organize, track, and share lightweight files containing diverse test results.

-!!! info "Datasets"
+!!! tip "Datasets"
      The Photo-z Server administrators maintain and periodically update a curated list of data resources to support the LSST Community with photo-z-related data products.
 Detailed descriptions and links to each data product are available on a [separate page](../data/pz_server_data.md).